mendix/docs/howto/getting-started/create-a-to-do-app-1.md

 ## 5 Creating the Domain Model
 The domain model is a data model that describes the information in your application domain in an abstract way.
-The domain for the to-do app will be pretty simple.
+The domain model for the to-do app will be pretty simple.
 It'll contain one entity with three attributes.
 Follow these steps to create the entity and attributes:

 1. Open the **Domain Model** in the **ToDo** module.
 2. Add a new **Entity** to the Domain Model.
-2. Rename the entity to **ToDo***.
+2. Rename the entity to **ToDo**.
 3. Add the following three attributes:
   * *Description* (String)
   * *DueDate* (Date and time)